-Having met its initial charge, GSBA focused on strengthening the LGBTQ community economically and is now a strong, vibrant and diverse association of influential business leaders.
-Today, GSBA is the largest and most active LGBTQ business chamber in North America, with over 1,300 members.
+Having met its initial charge, GSBA focused on strengthening the LGBTQ+ community economically and is now a strong, vibrant, and diverse association of influential business leaders.
+Today, GSBA is the largest and most active LGBTQ+ business chamber in North America, serving 1,400 members across Washington State.

-Recognizing the lack of support for LGBTQ students, GSBA members founded the first LGBTQ Scholarship Fund in the United States, to provide support, encouragement, and financial resources to the next generation of leaders.
-To date, the fund has awarded over $3.5 million in educational support to hundreds of outstanding students who, even today, may receive no traditional means of support.
+Recognizing the lack of support for LGBTQ+ students, GSBA members founded the first LGBTQ+ Scholarship Fund in the United States, to provide support, encouragement, and financial resources to the next generation of leaders.
+To date, the fund has awarded over $5 million in educational support to hundreds of outstanding students who, even today, may receive no traditional means of support.

 With over 120 events, workshops, and opportunities to engage per year, GSBA provides a wide variety of business development, networking, and social opportunities, including its three gala dinners: EQUALUX, a fundraising dinner and auction for the GSBA Scholarship Fund; the Business and Humanitarian Awards Dinner, which celebrates excellence and the philanthropy of our business leaders; and the Scholars Dinner, at which GSBA presents its scholarships.